- About Us

 Biology at IMSc

-The Computational Biology Group at IMSc consists chiefly of Gautam Menon, Rahul Siddharthan and Sitabhra Sinha.
+The Computational Biology Group at IMSc consists chiefly of Gautam Menon, Areejit Samal, Rahul Siddharthan and Sitabhra Sinha.
 Gautam's interests are in biophysics and mechanobiology, including models for DNA mechanics, pattern formation, active membranes, chromosome positioning, axonal transport and infectious disease modeling.
+Areejit's chief interests are in the area of systems modelling of metabolic and gene regulatory networks.
 Rahul's chief interests are regulatory genomics, algorithms to detect regulatory sites, evolutionary biology, sequence alignment, systems biology.
 Sitabhra's chief interests are understanding the genesis and control of dynamical patterns in the heart and the uterus, systems biology & intracellular networks, infectious disease modelling, computational neuroscience and ecological networks.

 Satyavani Vemparala works on membrane proteins, protein structure and function, antimicrobial polymers, polyelectrolytes.
 She will be teaching in the programme.